-Pete Callow, a technician who has worked in the blueberry research lab at Michigan State University since 1984, states “Blueberries are a terrific fruit, they taste great, are good for you, there's no pit, you don't have to peel or slice them, they're easy to freeze, you can eat them fresh or bake with them.
+Pete Callow, a retired technician who worked as a blueberry researcher assistant at Michigan State University since 1984, states “Blueberries are a terrific fruit, they taste great, are good for you, there's no pit, you don't have to peel or slice them, they're easy to freeze, you can eat them fresh or bake with them.
 Plus, you can harvest them standing up.”

 Easy Blueberry Jam

 - 5 cups blueberries (approximately 2.5 pints)

 In a medium saucepan, add the blueberries, sugar, lemon juice and salt.
 Stir to combine and gently smash the blueberries with the back of a large spoon until they begin to release their juices.
 Some berries will still be somewhat whole and that is fine.